Get

 Image Credit: Elena Mitusova, Shutterstock

 This factor is one reason that it’s so important to adopt from a quality breeder.
 If a breeder spends time socializing their kittens correctly, they will be much more adjusted to life later.
-Kittens that aren’t handled much after birth tend to be timid, and there isn’t much that you can do about that afterward.
+Shelter and foster caregivers also play a crucial role in early socialization, and kittens raised in enriched environments with regular handling often grow up more confident.
+Kittens that aren’t handled much after birth tend to be timid, and it can be challenging to fully reverse this later in life, although gradual desensitization and positive reinforcement can help.

 Kittens are also individuals.
 Just because a kitten’s mother acts a particular way doesn’t mean the kitten will, even if they grow up with the mother and have similar genetics.
 Every cat has their own quirks and preferences, which will have a huge impact on their personality.